nih-fmrif/NIMH_repro_2017_03/_episodes/13-tracking_changes_with_git.md

 - "View previous commits using the `git log` command."
 ---

-We can check the contents of the file that we previously saved in our project directory using the `%cat` magic:
+We can check the contents of the file that we previously saved in our project directory using the `%less` magic:
 ~~~
-%cat metasearch_analysis.py
+%less metasearch_analysis.py
 ~~~
 {: .source}